The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-\lvltwosection{Detector calibration} To efficiently operate the detector, it is important to monitor and constantly update the calibration constants, like pedestal, noise and gain, since they are used both for the online zero suppression during data taking, and in offline reconstruction for the signal energy conversion and hit time reconstruction as explained in detail in section~\ref{sec:C4_strip_reconstruction}.
-For the online zero suppression the strip signal, pedestal subtracted, is compared with a threshold selecting only strips that have a signal higher than three times their noise.
-Strip signal is then converted during reconstruction to charge/energy, using the strip gain measured with the internal APV25 calibration circuit.
+\lvltwosection{Detector Calibration} To efficiently operate the detector, it is important to monitor and constantly update the calibration constants, like pedestal, noise and gain, since they are used both for the online zero suppression during data taking, and in offline reconstruction for the signal energy conversion and hit time reconstruction as explained in detail in section~\ref{sec:C4_strip_reconstruction}.
+For the online zero suppression the strip signal, pedestal subtracted, is compared with a threshold selecting only strips that have a signal higher than three times their noise (that is the strip Signal-to-Noise Ratio is greater than 3).
+During reconstruction the strip signal is then converted to charge using the strip gain measured with the internal APV25 calibration circuit.

-Periodic calibration runs are also useful to monitor defective channels, i.e. the ones with anomalous calibration constants, that need to be masked out to avoid adverse impacts on the detector performance.
-Periodic measurements of the characteristic IV curve of the sensor were also performed to evaluate effects of radiation damage.
+Periodic calibration runs are also useful to monitor defective channels, i.e. those with anomalous calibration constants, that need to be masked out to avoid adverse impacts on the detector performance.
+Periodic measurements of the characteristic IV curve of all the sensors were also performed to evaluate effects of radiation damage.
 All types of calibration runs, here referred to as ``local runs'', are described in section \ref{sec:C4_local_runs}.

 Different sets of local runs were then defined to monitor all important parameters and they were taken with different frequency during data taking.
 This frequency was optimized based on some initial experience, which showed that in general the calibration constants were very stable; these constants were found to slowly evolve with radiation damage or due to temperature changes related to different detector settings that could change the power consumption.